MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

 :::image type="content" source="media/migrate-weblogic-to-vms-with-ha-dr/solution-architecture.png" alt-text="Solution architecture of WLS on Azure VMs with high availability and disaster recovery." lightbox="media/migrate-weblogic-to-vms-with-ha-dr/solution-architecture.png":::

-Azure Traffic Manager checks the health of your primary region and routes the traffic accordingly.
+Azure Traffic Manager checks the health of your regions and routes the traffic accordingly to the application tier.
 Both the primary region and the secondary region have a full deployment of the WLS cluster.
 However, only the primary region is actively servicing network requests from the users.
-The secondary region receives traffic only when the primary region experiences a service disruption.
+The secondary region is passive and activated to receive traffic only when the primary region experiences a service disruption.
 Azure Traffic Manager uses the health check feature of the Azure Application Gateway to implement this conditional routing.
-Each of the WLS clusters is always up and running.
-This solution implements a low Recovery Time Objective and failover without any manual intervention for the application tier.
+The primary WLS cluster is running and the secondary cluster shutdown.
+For geo-failover RTO of the application tier, it depends on the time for starting VMs and running the secondary WLS cluster.
+The RPO depends on the Azure SQL Database since the data is persitsted and replicated in Azure SQL Database failover group.

-The database tier consists of an Azure SQL Database failover group.
-Azure SQL Database provides a read-write endpoint that remains unchanged during geo-failovers.
-The system triggers a geo-failover after the failure is detected and the grace period expires.
-You don't have to change the connection string for your application after a geo-failover, because connections are automatically routed to the current primary.
-For geo-failover Recovery Point Objective and RTO of Azure SQL Database, see [Overview of Business Continuity](/azure/azure-sql/database/business-continuity-high-availability-disaster-recover-hadr-overview?view=azuresql-db&preserve-view=true).
+The database tier consists of an Azure SQL Database failover group with a primary server and a secondary server.
+The primary server is in active read-write mode and connected to the primary WLS cluster.
+The secondary server is in passive ready-only mode and connected to the secondary WLS cluster.
+A geo-failover switches all secondary databases in the group to the primary role.
+For geo-failover RPO and RTO of Azure SQL Database, see [Overview of Business Continuity](/azure/azure-sql/database/business-continuity-high-availability-disaster-recover-hadr-overview?view=azuresql-db&preserve-view=true).

+For more information, including on how to optimize the configuration of data sources for replication, please see [Configuring Data Sources for Oracle Fusion Middleware Active-Passive Deployment](https://docs.oracle.com/en/middleware/fusion-middleware/12.2.1.4/asdrg/setting-and-managing-disaster-recovery-sites.html#GUID-445693AB-B592-4E11-9B44-A208444B75F2).

 ## Prerequisites